 Here are some terms used in mechanical keyboards and their meanings for clarity.

 - Actuation force: This is the amount of force you need to depress a key and actuate it.
 It is measured in gram-force or centinewtons.
 The conversion of gram-force to newton is approximately the same.
-The actuation force of a switch determines how light or heavy the switch.
+It determines how light or heavy the switch.

 - Actuation point: The actuation point is the point during key travel that the key registers or actuates.